hamzakhan2507/policy-data-insight/README.md

 ## 📙 Credits & License

 All code is publicly available for reproduction and reuse.
-Data courtesy of the U.S. Energy Information Administration (RECS 2020) adn US Census Bureau (2018 Division Map).
+Data courtesy of the U.S. Energy Information Administration (RECS 2020) and US Census Bureau (2018 US Division Shapefiles).